How Did America Mobilize For Ww1

 The Role of Women and Minorities

 World War I had a significant impact on the roles of women and minorities in American society.
-As men went off to war, women entered the workforce in unprecedented numbers, taking on jobs in factories, offices, and other industries.
+Plus, as men went off to war, women entered the workforce in unprecedented numbers, taking on jobs in factories, offices, and other industries.
 Women also played a vital role in supporting the war effort through volunteer work, such as nursing and fundraising.

 The Impact of American Intervention